 Ashwagandha – Indian Ginseng

 What a mouthful!
 Ashwagandha is also known as Ayurvedic or Indian Ginseng.
-Ashwagandha has anti-inflammatory and antioxidant properties.
+It has anti-inflammatory and antioxidant properties.
 But is it real?
 That is up for interpretation on an individual basis.
 However, there have been several scientific studies proving that ashwagandha does indeed make a difference in relation to anti-aging.
-The question is what is the proper ashwagandha dosage.
+The question is: what is the proper dosage?

 The herb is a great benefit as it, not only supplies some of the antioxidants your body needs but induces a calming and soothing effect.

-Ashwagandha is an herb that is used in Ayurveda, the traditional Hindu medicine.
-The herb is a wonder “drug.”
-It is a natural therapy that helps your body cope with stress.
+The herb is used in Ayurveda, the traditional Hindu medicine.
+It is a wonder “drug” and is a natural therapy that helps your body cope with stress.
 In today’s world, we all have too much stress.
 Stress takes a toll not only on our bodies but on our brains.
 All anti-aging programs should include a dose of ashwagandha.
-It will help to alleviate both anxiety and stress on your body and on your brain.
+It will help to alleviate both anxiety and stress in your body and in your brain.

 Varieties of Ashwagandha